moody/Waffle/README.md

 root:Layout()
 ```

-**Frame factory.** Omit `frame` on a child and Waffle creates one for it via `frameFactory`, inherited down the whole tree unless a child overrides it.
+**Frame factory.** Give the root a `defaultFrameFactory` and any child that omits both `frame` and its own `frameFactory` gets one automatically, reaching every level of nesting.
 Handy for wrapper containers that don't need to be anything but a positioning box.
+It receives the frame's resolved parent as an argument.

 ```lua
 local root = Waffle:Flex({